 A good rule of thumb is once your tattoo is complete, wait 6 month and have it checked for any imperfections.
 Ink that hasn't been put into the deeper skin layers looks great for the first couple of months.
 Over time those top layers of skin shed away leaving areas that aren't solidly saturated.
 They usually aren't very noticeable, but are quickly fixed up with a slight touch up.
 Usually a full sleep can be touched up of any imperfections in a quick 20 min session.
 It's all part of the process making sure your tattoo is at it's best.
-As log as you protect the tattoo with sum screen it should stay looking good for years to come.
+As long as you protect the tattoo with some sunscreen it should stay looking good for years to come.

 Give it a couple days to chill.
 Once it's not sore anymore it's probably ok.
 Just make sure to use common sense.
-If you had a 6hr session on your back, don't do an excercise that applies a bunch of pressure to your back like bench press the next day.
+If you had a 6hr session on your back, don't do an exercise that applies a bunch of pressure to your back like bench press the next day.
 Also wear clean clothes that protect the tattoo from touching any open gym equipment.
 Gyms are dirty, and new tattoos are somewhat open wounds.
 Have a shower and clean it up afterwords.
 Remember tattoo aftercare is very common sense.